 Audio-visual works have specific rules concerning the authorship and right ownership in Romania.
 Firstly, according to Article 66 of the Copyright Law, [t]he authors of an audio-visual work are the director or maker, the author of the adaptation, the author of the screenplay, the author of the dialogue, the author of the musical score specially composed for the audio-visual work and the author of the graphic material of animated works or animated sequences, where these represent a substantial part of the work.
 Still, in the contract between the producer and the director or maker of the audio-visual work, the parties may agree to include other creators who have contributed substantially to the creation of the work as authors.
-Moreover, under Article 94 of the Copyright Law, '[r]ecognition and protection as owners of neighbouring rights shall be accorded to performers in respect of their own performances, to producers of sound recordings in respect of their own broadcasts.'
+Moreover, under Article 94 of the Copyright Law, '[r]ecognition and protection as owners of neighbouring rights shall be accorded to performers in respect of their own performances, to producers of sound recordings in respect of their own recordings and to radio and television broadcasting organizations in respect of their own broadcasts.'

-308 Transfer of the right to use a computer program shall not imply transfer also of the copyright in it.
+&lt;sup>308 Transfer of the right to use a computer program shall not imply transfer also of the copyright in it.
 Article 75 of the Romanian Copyright Law.

-309 Article 86 Paragraph 2 of the Romanian Copyright Law.
+&lt;sup>309 Article 86 Paragraph 2 of the Romanian Copyright Law.

-310 Article 101 of the Romanian Copyright Law.
+&lt;sup>310 Article 101 of the Romanian Copyright Law.